 - 3. If this page appears, choose either of the following: - a.
 For an additional installation, click Install a new instance, and click Next.
 Follow the remaining instructions below. - b.
 To change one of the instances previously installed, select the instance from the list on this page, click Maintain or upgrade an existing instance, and click Next.

-Oracle Enterprise Manager Adapter - InstallShield Wizard
+The Customer Information page appears. 👸 Oracle Enterprise Manager Adapter - InstallShield Wizard